JordanSkousen/cljs-re-re-template/README.md

 Then, in your favorite editor, perform a Find and Replace In All Files for:
 - `cljs-re-re-template`
 - `cljs_re_re_template`
 Replacing each with your project's name.
+Also be sure to rename the folder `src\cljs_re_re_template`.

 Start the dev server with `yarn start`, and build it with `yarn build`.